Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

     <img src="./media/AddTest/2-parameters-workflow-run.png" alt="Run with 2 parameters" height="200">

 1. When the jobs complete, you will be able to see both the availability sets has been deployed.
-You can also verify the settings corresponds to the ones specified in the corresponding prarmeter file.
+You can also verify the settings corresponds to the ones specified in the corresponding parameter file.

     <img src="./media/AddTest/2-availability-set.png" alt="2 availability sets" height="100">